Inherited myopathies or MD |

 - The tests done often depend upon the particular MD type and the organs affected (see above).

 - Blood analysis -- creatine kinase (CK) is present in normal muscle cells

 - When muscle cells are injured as in MD, CK leaks into the blood.
 In MD, the amount of CK varies from normal to high, depending on the type and extent of injury.

-- Blood is taken (from veins in the arms) for hormones (thyroid, corticosteroids) and chemistries (glucose, Potassium, liver function tests, and kidney function tests).
+- Blood is taken (from veins in the arms) for hormones (thyroid, corticosteroids) and chemicals (glucose, potassium, liver, and kidney functions).

 - Muscle biopsy -- small piece of affected muscle is removed (with a needle or by cutting), and sent for examination (looked at under a microscope).

 - The diseased muscle of patients with MD when examined under a microscope shows dystrophic changes (variable muscle fiber size, dead muscles, and presence of fat and connective tissue).

 - DNA of the muscle sample taken at the biopsy can also be examined for the defective gene.